EECS3311F25/fridge_finder/doc/sprint0/PB.md

 - There is a default schedule for when this notification is send (2 days before expiration)
 - The user can enable and disable notifications globally or for a specific product

-### PB 5 Label products as consumed or discarted - MUST
+### PB 5 Label products as consumed or discarded - MUST

 #### Story

-As a user, I want to label procuts as entiher consumed or discared so the inventory can accurately keep track not only of the undiscared food, but of the waste too
+As a user, I want to label procuts as entiher consumed or discarded so the inventory can accurately keep track not only of the undiscared food, but of the waste too

 #### Satisfaction Criteria